apollographql/apollo-client/README.md

 ## Who is Apollo?

 [Apollo](https://apollographql.com/) builds open-source software and a graph platform to unify GraphQL across your apps and services.
-We help you ship faster:
+We help you ship faster with:

 * [Apollo Studio](https://www.apollographql.com/studio/develop/) – A free, end-to-end platform for managing your GraphQL lifecycle.
 Track your GraphQL schemas in a hosted registry to create a source of truth for everything in your graph.
 Studio provides an IDE (Apollo Explorer) so you can explore data, collaborate on queries, observe usage, and safely make schema changes.
 * [Apollo Federation](https://www.apollographql.com/apollo-federation) – The industry-standard open architecture for building a distributed graph.
 Use Apollo’s open-source gateway to compose a unified graph from multiple subgraphs, determine a query plan, and route requests across your services.